 1. Wash and break kale into small pieces.

 2. Sprinkle with avocado oil, Himalayan pink salt, and nutritional yeast flakes.
-Toss to coat completely.
+Toss to coat thoroughly.

 Himalayan Pink Salt (optional)